 The applicant may submit additional information to correct deficiencies identified by the Executive Officer.

-If the applicant is unable to achieve a complete application at the end of the quarter of the Executive Officer’s formal evaluation, the application will be denied on that basis, and the applicant will be informed in writing.
-The applicant may submit a new application for the site.
+If the applicant is unable to achieve a complete application during the quarter of the Executive Officer's receipt of the original application, the application will be denied on that basis, and the applicant will be informed in writing.
+The applicant may submit a new application for the station.

 At any point during the application evaluation process, the Executive Officer may request in writing additional information or clarification from the applicant.